EE-Emerge/EE-Emerge2022_-GestureRecognition/Mechanical.md

   <img width="400" height="600" src="https://github.com/EE-Emerge/EE-Emerge2022_GestureRecognition/blob/gh-pages/assets/css/fingerPicture.png?raw=true">
 </p>

 The next thing that we focussed on was making servo mounts inside the arm.
 We made mounts for 5 servo motors.
-A lot of iteration used friction fit!!!
+A lot of our iteration used friction fit!!!